-- 9.8.
-All persons involved with the System shall receive training in respect of this Code of Practice, the CCTV Procedure Manual and legislation relevant to their role.
-Such training will be updated as and when necessary.
-All operators must be vetted and licensed by the Security Industry Authority (SIA) and trained in public space surveillance. - 9.9.
-All CCTV staff training will be provided and supervised by persons qualified and experienced in all aspects of the management and operation of the CCTV system. - 9.10.
-All new CCTV staff are required to complete a CCTV training course. - 9.11.
-All CCTV staff have access to a training scheme with many related courses available to choose from.
-This is evaluated during one to one meetings and staff appraisals. - 9.12.
-Discipline Each individual having responsibility under the terms of this Code, who has any involvement with the System to which it refers, will be subject to the Authority's Code of Discipline and the Authority's Policies.
-Any breach of these, or of any aspect of confidentiality, will be dealt with in accordance with that Code of Discipline. - 9.13.
+Code of Discipline and the Authority's Policies.
+Any breach of these, or of any aspect of confidentiality, will be dealt with in accordance with that Code of Discipline.

+- 9.12.
 The CCTV Manager will have primary responsibility for ensuring that there is no breach of security and that this Code is complied with.
 The CCTV Manager and or the monitoring Contracts Manager will have day-to-day responsibility for the management of the CCTV Control Room and for enforcing the Code.
-Non-compliance with this Code by any person will be considered a severe breach of conduct and will be dealt with accordingly, including, if appropriate, by criminal proceedings. - 9.14.
+Non-compliance with this Code by any person will be considered a severe breach of conduct and will be dealt with accordingly, including, if appropriate, by criminal proceedings. - 9.13.
 Declaration of Confidentiality Every CCTV Operator with responsibility under the terms of this Code, who has any involvement with the System to which it refers, will be required to read, understand and sign a declaration of confidentiality (See Appendix B).